 Place your Softboxes about 5 to 6 feet away from you and at an angle of about 30 to 45-degrees to the left and right of you.
 As the diagram shows, your camera will point at you through the gap between the two lights.

 If you are after flat light across your face have everything symmetrical with the two lights.
 But if you want some shadow to help define your facial features use one as your main or key light and the other as a fill light.
 The fill light literally helps to fill some of the shadows caused by your key light.
 Set your key light a little higher than your head and angle it down at yourself by 30 – 45 degrees.
 Your fill light should be about the same height as your head and camera.
 Set the brightness of your fill light to be lower than that of your key light.
-The exact difference depends on your preferred look but a good starting point is to have the fill brightness about one-half to one-quarter of the key light.
+The exact difference depends on your preferred look, but a good starting point is to have the fill brightness about one-half to one-quarter of the key light.
 If your softbox lights don’t have variable power levels you can move the fill light further away or remove some of the bulbs.

 If you prefer using LED light panels the studio layout is the same as with the softboxes.
-The advantage of LED lights is that they are more efficient than CFLs, produce very little heat, and can take a little more rough handling than the glass CFL bulbs.
+The advantage of LED lights is that they are more efficient than CFLs, produce very little heat, and can take a little rougher handling than the glass CFL bulbs.
 But since I take my studio to my client’s premises, the biggest advantage of LED lights is that they are much quicker to set up than softboxes.

-Assuming you have space, stand or sit at least 6ft from your wall or backdrop.
+Assuming you have space, stand, or sit at least 6ft from your wall or backdrop.
 That way any shadows on the back wall should fall where they won’t be seen in the shot.

 4. Use an HD Camera & Tripod

-The next piece of studio equipment is your camera and I would recommend using one that can shoot HD1080p.
+The next piece of studio equipment is your camera, and I would recommend using one that can shoot HD1080p.
 Forget about 4k cameras.
 Remember that most people are now watching YouTube videos on mobile devices so you’re wasting your time and money if you opt for 4k.

 There are four types of cameras I would suggest: a webcam, smartphone, camcorder, and DSLR/Mirrorless camera.
-Each has its pros and cons, but if you are just starting out I would recommend getting a good HD webcam.
+Each has its pros and cons, but if you are just starting out, I would recommend getting a good HD webcam.
 You can get one for under $50 and you will be in good company.
 Many vloggers and those running YouTube gaming channels use webcams.

 However, if you already have a good smartphone or DSLR then go ahead and use that instead.
 It is more important that you publish more content than your equipment is the latest and best gear.
-The reality is that most cameras got pretty good a few years ago, so it doesn’t matter whether you have a 10-year-old camcorder, an iPhone 6s, or a Canon EOS R. You’ll look pretty good whichever one you use.
+The reality is that most cameras got rather good a few years ago, so it doesn’t matter whether you have a 10-year-old camcorder, an iPhone 6s, or a Canon EOS R. You’ll look good whichever one you use.
 Don’t forget, most people do not watch YouTube videos on a full-size screen and mobile internet connections frequently limit image quality.

 Don’t let your footage be shaky, keep your camera steady

 Just as important as a good HD camera is a way of keeping it steady.
-If you are not going to have an assistant controlling your camera you don’t need a tripod with a really slick fluid head.
+If you are not going to have an assistant controlling your camera you don’t need a tripod with a slick fluid head.
 An inexpensive Amazon Basics tripod will be good enough.
 If you are not going to be filming outside of your home video studio you could even mount a webcam or smartphone on top of a light stand, since the modern type has a 1/4-inch thread on top of the mounting spigot.
 Most cameras have a ¼-inch mounting hole, so attaching them to a tripod will be easy enough.
-But if you opt to shoot video with a smartphone you’ll also need a smartphone tripod adapter.
+But if you opt to shoot video with a smartphone, you’ll also need a smartphone tripod adapter.